brunovmartini/thoughtful-python-function/README.md

 ### Tests ✅

-To run the tests simply run the command `pytest` on the `tests` folder of the repository.
+To run the tests simply run the command `pytest` on the root folder of the repository.